dahall/Vanara/System/AssemblyReport.md

 NetworkListManager | Provides a set of methods to perform network list management functions.
 NetworkProfile | Represents a wireless network profile PathEx | Performs operations on String instances that contain file or directory path information.
 These operations are performed in a cross-platform manner.
+PoweredDevice | Represents a device on the system that has power requirements.
+PoweredDeviceCollection | Retrieves the list, optionally filtered, of the powered devices on the system.
+PowerManager | Provides access to information about a device's battery and power supply status and configuration.
+This extends the capabilities Windows.System.Power.PowerManager to include more detail, schemes and devices.
+PowerScheme | Represents a system power scheme (power plan).
+PowerSchemeCollection | Represents a collection of all the power schemes available on the system.
+PowerSchemeGroup | Represents a subgroup of a system power scheme (power plan).
+PowerSchemeGroupCollection | Represents a collection of all the subgroups available under a power scheme on the system.
+PowerSchemeSetting | Represents a setting on a subgroup.
+PowerSchemeSettingCollection | Represents a collection of all settings for a subgroup and power scheme on the system.
 ProcessExtension | Extension methods for `Process` for privilegs, status, elevation and relationships.
 RegistryEventArgs | Argument used in `RegistryEventMonitor` events.
 RegistryEventMonitor | Watches the Windows Registry for any changes.